 Recipes with Miso

 In most Japanese dishes Miso is the key ingredient that adds a perfect taste to the recipes.
-Miso when added in Japanese soup adds an extra salty spicy taste to the soup.
+Miso when added to Japanese soup adds an extra salty spicy taste to the soup.

 The soup is taken as an appetizing dish during breakfast.
 Miso when soaked in batters, soup, vegetables it adds a mouthwatering taste and flavor to the recipes.
 A small spoon of Miso when added to sauces, curries increase the flavor of dishes.
 It is also used for garnishing salads.